 Pop over to our HOW TO START A NEW BUSINESS page in our Members Area for a step-by-step guide to everything you’ll need to know and do.

 If you’ve already got those basics in order, but want help with specifics that relate to opening in our historic business corridor, read on!
 These helpful guidelines have been created to see you through the next phase:

 Chestnut Hill Streetscape Guidelines:

-Free assistance for new food businesses with City of Philadelphia:
+There’s free assistance available for new food businesses within the City of Philadelphia:

 - A NEW step-by-step manual that walks the business owner through the regulatory process of opening a stationary food business in Philadelphia.

 - A NEW, streamlined plan review application form for stationary food business, with a separate shorter application for change of ownership/licensee applicants.